AtheosGame/AtheosGame.github.io/Game/Items/ItemTypes.md

 - Runes: Special abilities and modifiers.

 **Armors**
-Armors increase your character's defence, which reduces the damage you take from attacks.
+Armors increase your character's defense, which reduces the damage you take from attacks.
 This reduction is always applied (unless the attack has an ability to circumvent armor) and is passive.
-- Defence: How much the armor reduces the damage you take.
+- Defense: How much the armor reduces the damage you take.
 - Speed malus: How much the armor reduces your speed.
 - Runes: Special abilities and modifiers.

 **Helmets**
-Helmets are a form of armor that fill a different slot in your inventory, which increases your defence against critical hits by 20%, and it obtains different types of runes than armors.
+Helmets are a form of armor that fill a different slot in your inventory, which increases your defense against critical hits by 20%, and it obtains different types of runes than armors.
 Helmet runes are meant to be magic focused.

 **Charms**
 Charms have no stats, but they can be imbued with runes that will grant you abilities and overall buffs.

 **Potions**
-Potions are non-NFT items, they can be purchased at the marketplace directly from the game with Gold and can be found randomly in rooms.
+Potions are non-NFT items, they can be purchased at the marketplace directly from the game with Gold and can be found randomly in dungeon levels.
 Potions can be used to recover Health or Mana.